ggiannarakis/ggiannarakis.github.io/_pages/about.md

 title: "Georgios Giannarakis"
 ---

-[//]: # (add video / slides / paper where needed)

 I work as a Data Scientist at the National Observatory of Athens.
 My background is in Applied Mathematics.
-I am interested in all things data science, with a special passion for experimentation and causal inference.
+I am interested in all things data science, with a special passion for experimentation, machine learning, and causal inference.
-For more, see my [LinkedIn profile](https://www.linkedin.com/in/ggiannarakis/).

 I obtained the B.Sc. in Mathematics from the [University of Athens](https://en.math.uoa.gr/) in Greece, and the M.Sc. in Industrial and Applied Mathematics from the [Eindhoven University of Technology](https://www.tue.nl/en/our-university/departments/mathematics-and-computer-science/) in the Netherlands.
-While studying in the Netherlands I interned at e-commerce startup [Optiply](https://optiply.co.uk/) and [ASML](https://www.asml.com/en), Europe's largest tech company.
+While in the Netherlands I interned at e-commerce startup [Optiply](https://optiply.co.uk/) and [ASML](https://www.asml.com/en), Europe's largest tech company.
-After graduating and fulfilling my mandatory military service in Greece, I joined the National Observatory of Athens in September 2021.
+After fulfilling my mandatory military service in Greece, I joined the National Observatory of Athens in September 2021.

 [//]: # (## Experience)